 While the film presents the problem really well, it’s important to point out that the solutions it promotes are not quite what Friends of the Earth is calling for.

 The film presents recycling as the solution, and shows a technology which turns plastic products back to nurdles – small plastic pellets which can be made into other products.

 Friends of the Earth’s position is that recycling is not the answer.
-Depending on the type, plastics can generally only be recycled a few times, for some types not at all.
+Depending on the type, plastics can generally only be recycled a few times, and some types not at all.
 Each time plastic is recycled its quality is reduced, so before long it has to be disposed of.
 This means it goes to landfill (or worse, is incinerated), but too often it escapes to pollute the environment before that point.

-Some forms of recycling, such as when plastic bottles are turned into things like fleece jackets, cause plastics pollution through 'abrasion'.
+Some forms of recycling, such as when plastic bottles are turned into things like fleece jackets, cause plastics pollution through abrasion.
 This is when plastic microfibres are washed and worn off the product in the laundry and end up being flushed into the oceans where they can get into the food chain.

 The solution to the plastics pollution crisis is to dramatically reduce how much plastic we are using.
 We're proposing an 'End Plastics Pollution' law that will guide government action to phase out of all but the safest and most essential plastics.

 Turning the film’s message into a discussion